 - Best applied when horseweed is in the rosette stage, prior to 4-inches tall. - Fall treatments should be used to control emerged horseweed, but a spring burndown treatment will still be needed.
-These treatments reduce variability from spring only treatments. - Use 2,4-D, dicamba, or Sharpen as the base herbicides in fall treatments to control emerged horseweed.
+These treatments reduce variability from spring only treatments. - Use 2,4-D, dicamba, or Sharpen as the base herbicides in fall treatments.
 Tank-mixtures with other herbicides (i.e., glyphosate) will be needed to control other winter annual and perennial weeds.